rfhtorres28/youtube_statistics_analysis/README.md

 13. For categorical column, if the number of null values is significant, I replace them with 'Others' category for country and channel type column.
 14. Check if each columns has correct data types.
 15. For Month, Year and Day column, I combine them into one column then convert it to datetime format.
-16. Transfer the cleaned dataframe to SQL Server
+16. Transfer the cleaned dataframe to SQL Server for Exploratory Data Analysis.

 ## SQL EDA Implementation

 Create a Database